Fall 2019 Internships

 Connect Youth to Job Opportunities.
 Help prepare youth for job readiness.
 You will mentor and assist students with all things job related.
 Take part in an exciting opportunity to develop a job shadowing program and be the link to the job world that our youth community needs!

 Connect.
 Empower.
 Promote Stability.
 As a Youth Crisis Intervention Intern, you will assist the Youth Program Manager in coordinating and providing linguistically and culturally appropriate services for crisis intervention and stabilization of refugee cases.
 Provide intensive case management in all aspects of family stabilization services including but not limited to: domestic violence/sexual assault, mental health, LGBTQ services, child welfare, court cases, substance abuse, and financial crisis concerns.
+(MASTER’S OF SOCIAL WORK CANDIDATES ONLY)

 Support.
 Serve.
 Improve.
 Leverage your interpersonal and organization skills as a Case Management Intern.
 In this role, you will assist case managers in resettlement activities for newly arrived refugees and help them navigate social service systems in order to access the benefits available to them and ensure they have a strong start in their new home.